QUICK ANSWER

 States like Minnesota and Washington have first-time rates above 70%.
 Florida and California sit at the bottom of the national rankings.
 Not because the candidates are less capable, but because both states attract the kind of volume that includes a large number of underprepared test-takers.

 The state average includes everyone.
 You do not have to be average.
-Students who follow a structured, weighted study plan pass at rates that look nothing like 52%.
+Students who follow a structured, weighted study plan should not interpret the average as destiny.

 What This Means for Your Preparation